RebootfixesAll/internet-monitoring/README.md

 ## Configuration
 To change what hosts you ping you change the `targets` section in [/prometheus/pinghosts.yaml](./prometheus/pinghosts.yaml) file.

 For speedtest the only relevant configuration is how often you want the check to happen.
-It is at 5 minutes by default which might be too much if you have limit on downloads.
-This is changed by editing `scrape_interval` under `speedtest` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).
+It is at 15 minutes by default.
+This is changed by editing `scrape_interval` under `speedtest-exporter` in [/prometheus/prometheus.yml](./prometheus/prometheus.yml).

 Once configurations are done let's start it up.
 From the /prometheus project directory run the following command: